-The investigation team should understand the scope of the investigation so that each member can be familiarized with the plan of action, their role and the gathering of the necessary resources.
+The investigation team should understand the scope of the investigation so that each member can be familiarised with the plan of action, their role and the gathering of the necessary resources.

-(Scope and objectives was outlined earlier in the material)

-The investigation team is usually picked prior to your task.
+(Scope and objectives were outlined earlier in the material) The investigation team is usually picked prior to your task.

-The scene of the incident needs to be identified
+iii.
+The scene of the incident needs to be identified and a risk assessment conducted.

 Team members should become familiar with the scene of the incident and its boundaries, especially if you have not visited the area prior to the investigation.
 This includes specific environmental issues as well as the machinery and equipment used.
-Find out what PPE you need to use so you don't put yourself at risk whilst at the scene.
+Conduct a thorough risk assessment to ensure all hazards are identified and controlled prior to attending the scene.
+It is also important to identify what PPE you need to use so you don't put yourself at risk whilst at the scene.

+iv.
 Team members should be both mentally and physically prepared to conduct the investigation.

-Once the scene has been identified team members should be aware of the physical & environmental conditions so that they understand the conditions of the scene (i.e. if the scene requires stair climbing the investigators needs the requisite physical ability to do so, orthe scene might be underground or at height so the investigators might have going underground or fear of heights, they may also need to wear certain PPE respirators orrequire vaccination prior to them entering the area).
+Once the scene has been identified, team members should be aware of the physical & environmental conditions so that they understand the conditions of the scene (i.e. if the scene requires stair climbing, the investigators need the requisite physical ability to do so, and the scene might be underground or at height, so the investigators might have going underground or fear of heights, they may also need to wear certain PPE respirators or require vaccination prior to them entering the area).